danielabar/gatsby-pluralsight/README.md

   - Represents complete page, with UI and logic.
   - At build time, Gatsby processes jsx in page component into html for browser.
 2. Layout components
-  - Represents the lok of the page
+  - Represents the look of the page
   - Re-used throughout the site
   - Wrapper that contains UI elements that are common to all pages (eg: header, footer)
 3. Regular components